phunterlau/scholar_extension/README.md

     - `export OPENAI_API_KEY=sk-...`
     - (optional) `export GROQ_API_KEY=gsk_...` (check `app.py` how to switch to Llama models)
     - (optional) `export JENA_READER_API_KEY=jina_` (check <https://jina.ai/reader/> for API use)
+3. Add token secret `export JWT_SECRET=...`
-3. Install Chrome extension in dev mode
+4. Install Chrome extension in dev mode
     - Open Chrome and navigate to chrome://extensions/.
     - Enable "Developer mode" using the toggle in the top right corner.
     - Click on the "Load unpacked" button.
     - Select the "GoogleScholarSummarizer" folder where you extracted the extension files.
-4. Enable the python backend
+5. Enable the python backend
     - `pip install -r requirements.txt`
     - `cd GoogleScholarSummarizer/`
     - `python app.py`